dutchLuck/bfbs/README.md

 # bfbs
-The big float basic statistics (bfbs) project has morphed from a julia language big float exploration into an arbitrary-precision arithmetic multi-language project.
+The "big float basic statistics" (bfbs) project has morphed from a julia language BigFloat exploration into an arbitrary-precision arithmetic multi-language project.
 Each bfbs program is a command line utility that reads data files containing comma separated values (CSV), and outputs the basic statistics for each column in the file.
 The minimum set of basic statistics are sum, mean, variance and standard deviation.